Old Fashioned Persimmon Pudding

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.

 If you are looking for an old fashioned persimmon pudding recipe, look no farther.
 Our version is authentic and pure and full of true persimmon flavor.
 This simple recipe tastes like just like it should – like persimmons!
+Move over pumpkin, here comes the persimmon.

-Persimmon Pudding History:
+Persimmon Pudding History

 Are you familiar with persimmons?
 They are a fruit that grow wild in parts of the United States, including Indiana.
 Persimmons are orange in color, and they most often taste sweet and mellow.
 In appearance, persimmons are oval shaped with a waxy skin, thicker than that of a tomato.